OctopusDeploy/docs/docs/shared-content/concepts/octopus-cloud.include.md

 Octopus Cloud is the hosted version of Octopus Deploy.
-It has been publicly available since February 2018.

 We designed Octopus Cloud and self-hosted Octopus to provide the same functionality; however, there are some minor differences, for instance, with Octopus Cloud, we're [responsible](/docs/administration/security/index.md#responsibility) for taking backups, automatically upgrading the service, and maintaining and monitoring the underlying systems.
 For security reasons some of the configuration and diagnostic functionality has been limited in Octopus Cloud.